darribas/bag_box/README.md

   dissapear as if they'd never happened.
 That easy.

 **NOTE**: I've had problems pulling down the dump file (1.8GB via `wget`).
-If you experience any issue while building the vagrant box, downloaded separately and put it on the project folder with the name `dump.backup`.
-Then run `vagrant destroy -f` to remove the box with the error, and re-build it with `vagrant up`.
+If you experience any issue while building the vagrant box, download it separately ([link](http://data.nlextract.nl/bag/postgis/bag-2015_01_07.backup)) and put it on the project folder with the name `dump.backup`.
+Then run
+`vagrant destroy -f` to remove the box with the error, and re-build it with `vagrant up`.